 Luna's fourth Call for Papers, Ties That Bind: Love in Fantasy and Science Fiction will be released on Saturday the 1st of August.
 Here is a chance to discover the 11 brilliant papers you will find in the book.

-Today, we would like to introduce you to Cheryl Wollner (USA).
+Today, we would like to introduce you to Chey Wollner (USA).
 MFA candidate in fiction at Florida Atlantic University.
 Currently, they are writing an alternate history novel about Bess and Harry Houdini.

 Presenting the paper:

 "Finding the Female Quest in Sarah Monette's Melusine"